No Time To Drive: The Top 10 Cars of Daniel Craig’s Bond adventures.

 Although they perhaps don’t have the glamour of Bond’s Aston Martin, the Alfa’s in this scene have 3.2 Litre 24-valve V6 engines at their disposal, which produce 260bhp and a 0-60mph time of around seven seconds.

 Alfa Romeo actually made a limited edition 159 to celebrate its inclusion in QoS, which looked identical to those used in the film.
 They were all black, with a lowered base, and the same red Brembo brake calipers and 19-inch wheels.
-They were made with the 1.9 JtDM diesel engine, which produces 150bhp.
+A 1.9 JtDM diesel engine, which produces 150bhp is the driving force.
 Inside, the interior features black leather seats and red illuminated dashboard details.
-Only 250 units were made of the special edition 159, each costing £22,000 new.
+Only 250 units are available of the special edition 159, each costing £22,000 new.

 Ford KA – Quantum of Solace